 - Store the notification in your database.

-Acknowledge the notification with an HTTP
+- Acknowledge the notification with HTTP 200 and

 - Apply your business logic.